chadpile2023/credentials/CONTRIBUTING.md

 **In order to help reviewers reason about the changes and implications of changes, try to submit small pull requests that represent a single feature or change.**

 1. Write your code
-   * When creating new API endpoints ensure they are documented to allow Swagger generation
    * TODO: Pick a style guide to follow

 2. Write tests: